DTUWindEducation/final-project-windwise/To_remember.md

 it is needed to install xarray, netCDF4, h5netcdf to read .nc file

+State the order of the positions of the points so that tha class interpolation works

 SAVE, COMMIT, PUSH, MERGE COMMANDS:

 - First save all files, the: